NAV

 Error Code Meaning

-400 Bad Request -- Your request is invalid.
+400 Bad Request -- Your request is malformed or invalid.

-401 Unauthorized -- Your API key is wrong.
+401 Unauthorized -- Your API key is invalid or missing.

 500 Internal Server Error -- We had a problem with our server.
 Try again later.